Geoluminate/geoluminate/docs/technology/postgres.md

 ## FAQ

-**I prefer [*INSERT DB ENGINE*], can I use that instead in my Geoluminate-based application?**
+**I prefer [*INSERT DB ENGINE*], can I use that instead in my FairDM-based application?**

 The answer here is probably yes, but with some caveats.
-First, you would need to look through the Geoluminate code base and see what spatial functions and lookups are being utilized.
+First, you would need to look through the FairDM code base and see what spatial functions and lookups are being utilized.
 Then, you would need to [check here](https://docs.djangoproject.com/en/4.2/ref/contrib/gis/db-api/#spatial-lookup-compatibility) that your preferred database is compatible.

 Then ask yourself, is it really worth it?
-Geoluminate is updated regularly under the assumption that all projects are running PostgreSQL under the hood.
+FairDM is updated regularly under the assumption that all projects are running PostgreSQL under the hood.
 For this reason, we reserve the right to make changes to the codebase that could potentially break your application should you choose to use a different database.